 Q: What medical arrangements are in place?

 A: Obviously, it is important to know what happens in the case of either illness or an emergency or accident.
-Schools should inform you about the medical staff and the medical facilities.
+Schools should inform you about the medical staff and the facilities.
 It is also wise to check on insurance arrangements, particularly for sporting fixtures, expeditions and trips, both at home and abroad.

 Q: How important is the role of chapel in school life?